microsoft/reactxp/docs/docs/apis/userinterface.md

 // callback
 measureWindow(rootViewId?: string): Types.Dimensions;

-// Measures the dimension of the specified root view window or defaults to
-// main window (or screen, in the case of non-windowed platforms);
-// Support measuring for platforms with multi window (UWP) measureRootViewWindow(rootViewId: string | undefined): Types.Dimensions;

 // Indicates the "size multiplier" for text increase or decrease, which
 // can be adjusted by users on some platforms; defaults to 1.0 getContentSizeMultiplier(): SyncTasks.Promise<number>;